-Strengths and limitations of this study
+Strengths and Limitations of this study:

-- This study looks at the effects of a feasible, community-based intervention. - The singing group was well attended for over 1-year and most participants (21/23) were interviewed either individually or as part of a focus aroup. - The participants comprised a real-world group with heterogeneous chronic obstructive pulmonary disease and came from a wide range of sociocultural backgrounds. - Although the interviewers were involved in the establishment and running of the singing group. the interviews were open ended, and the data compelling and surprising.
+- This study looks at the effects of a feasible, community based intervention. - The singing group was well attended for over one year and most participants (21/23) were interviewed either individually or as part of a focus group. - The participants comprised a real-world group with heterogeneous COPD and came from a wide range of sociocultural backgrounds. - Although the interviewers were involved in the establishment and running of the singing group, the interviews were open ended, and the data compelling and surprising.